 In addition to advising clients, Jim advocates on their behalf in contested proceedings before federal and state courts and administrative agencies such as the Equal Employment Opportunity Commission, U.S. Department of Labor, the National Labor Relations Board and various state and local agencies.
 Jim's litigation practice encompasses discrimination actions, wrongful discharge claims, employment class actions, FLSA actions, employment tort claims and constitutional law issues for church organizations.
 He also represents clients in union-related and employment arbitrations.
-As part of Jim's litigation practice, he regularly mediates employment claims settlement.
+As part of Jim's litigation practice, he regularly mediates employment claims to settlement.
 Jim represents corporate entities, institutions and not-for-profit organizations in diverse industries.

 Recent Notable Matters